Adnan-Sadi/Convert-Cord-19-Dataset-to-Sqlite-Database/README.md

   - All the scripts also use the *to_csv()* method to save the dataframes as a csv file.
 Please ensure that the location for saving the csv file is set correctly.

 - The scripts also utilize **multi-processing** to use multiple CPU cores in order to make processing of the JSON files significantly faster.
 Therefore, most scripts contain the following line of code: ``with concurrent.futures.ProcessPoolExecutor(9) as executor:``.
-Here, the number inside the parentheses needs to be less than or equal to the number of available cores on the system's CPU.
+Here, the number inside the parentheses needs to be less than or equal to the number of available threads on the system's CPU.

 - After extracting all the Dataframes using the Python scripts, run the **"Create Sqlite Database.ipynb"** notebook to create the Sqlite3 Database from the created csv files.